 But even today, the humble hero never takes his movie success for granted.

-Only eight years ago his big-screen career was sinking fast.
+Only 13 years ago his big-screen career was sinking fast.
 After a small role playing Captain Kirk’s father in the 2009 Star Trek reboot, things got so grim Chris fled south of Los Angeles and took refuge in the surf.

 Even for his breakthrough role in Thor, Chris admits there was an element of luck.
 Younger brother Liam had made the short-list but not Chris.
 His manager William Ward, reportedly told producers: “You’ve got to reconsider Chris; he’s your guy.”